Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-35. Enable "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+35. Enable 'php_imap.dll,' 'php_intl.dll,' and 'php_opcache.dll.'
 Go back to the browser and refresh osTicket.
-(There should be more green check marks)
+(There should be more green check marks.)
 </p>

 <p>